am8850/raspivpnserver/README.md

 ## 1 - Instructions

-I had been looking for a way to turn my Raspberry PI into a VPN server so that I can access my Octopi from my phone while away.
+I had been looking for a way to turn my Raspberry PI into a VPN server so that I could access my OctoPi server from my phone while I was away.
 I tried a few continers and finally got this one working.
 Sharing the knowledge with the community in case this helps anyone.

 ### 1.1 - Install Docker